- With Mayo Clinic nutritionist

 BPA stands for bisphenol A. BPA is an industrial chemical that has been used to make certain plastics and resins since the 1960s.

-In particular, BPA is found in polycarbonate plastics and epoxy resins.
-Polycarbonate plastics are often used in containers that store food and beverages, such as water bottles, and baby bottles and cups.
-They may also be used in toys and other consumer goods.
-Epoxy resins can be used to coat the inside of metal products, such as food cans, baby formula cans, bottle tops and water supply lines.
-Some dental sealants and composites also may contain BPA.
-And certain thermal paper products, such as cash register receipts, may contain BPA.
+BPA is found in polycarbonate plastics and epoxy resins.
+Polycarbonate plastics are often used in containers that store food and beverages, such as water bottles.
+They may also be used in other consumer goods.

 - Use alternatives.
 Use glass, porcelain or stainless steel containers for hot foods and liquids instead of plastic containers.